thiefCat/CS61B-SE-Proj/README.md

 This is the Project 3 (Software Engineering) of CS61B in UC Berkeley.

 ## Introduction
-I used java to implement a 2D tile-based world exploration engine, which is a 2D world where users can interact with the objects in that world.
+I used java to implement a 2D tile-based world exploration engine, which is a 2D world where users can interact with the objects in it.
 The world consists of rooms, hallways, doors, and a exit.
 You can move the avatar around in the world.

 ## Features